-Where were the women in Papua New Guinea’s election?
+Why were zero women elected to Papua New Guinea’s Parliament?

 This June, Papua New Guinea held a national election.
 With national elections scheduled every five years, the election was only the 9th to take place since the nation achieved independence after 70 years of Australian rule.
 Missing writs, violence and names omitted from the ballot have marred the recent election process – a process which many had hoped would be fair and peaceful.
 More than a month after Papua New Guinea went to the polls, votes were still being counted in the Southern Highlands, where at least five people were killed in violence fuelled by tensions related to the election.

 The women of Papua New Guinea are brave, resilient and dedicated to democracy.
 And they’re advocating for change in the face of violence, threats and deeply ingrained barriers.
 We’ve worked closely with our partner organisations throughout the election process to support women’s access to fair and democratic elections through voter education awareness programs and leadership training for women candidates.

 Since independence, only seven women have ever been elected to Papua New Guinea’s Parliament.
 While we’ve seen some progress in voter attitudes towards women leading, not a single woman was elected this year, despite record numbers of women running for seats.
 Of the 167 women who stood, none were voted in.

 So what exactly happened in this year’s election, and what were the experiences of women running and voting?

 What was the process?